NunuM/python-packages-search-api/README.md

 # Python Packages Search Api

 With search python packages REST API you can find your package by name ordered by relevance.
-The data comes from PiPy (pip) and it's updated every day.
-As you might know, PyPy XMLRPC search API was disabled, now, we offer you this alternative.
+The data comes from PyPi (pip) and it's updated every day.
+As you might know, PyPi XMLRPC search API was disabled, now, we offer you this alternative.

 ### Indexer